wehooper4/Meshtastic-Hardware/NewtPi/readme.md

 | -8            | 19.0               |
 | -9            | 17.7               |

-Note that in Meshtastic "0" is a special reserved power level taht sets the radio to full output.
-If using radiolib or another SX1262 access libary, it should be a valid number
+Note that in Meshtastic, "0" is a special reserved power level that sets the radio to full output.
+If using radiolib or another SX1262 access library, it should be a valid number.

-**DO NOT SET THE POWER LEVEL MORE THAN 8** Doing so will damage the PA.
-If you software package supports capping it, I strongly advise you do so.
+**DO NOT SET THE POWER LEVEL HIGHER THAN 8.** Doing so will damage the PA.
+If your software package supports capping it, I strongly advise you to do so.

 ## Meshtastic Usage